gulkilyjones/beaverchat/doc/ANALYST_REPORT.md

 ## Conclusion

-While BookChat has made significant progress with a solid foundation and improved documentation, several critical areas need attention before production deployment.
+While BeaverChat has made significant progress with a solid foundation and improved documentation, several critical areas need attention before production deployment.
 The primary focus should be on security improvements, particularly rate limiting and input validation, followed by operational enhancements for monitoring and backup capabilities.

 *Last updated: 2025-01-13*